typemill/docs/03-for-theme-developers/00-quick-start.md

 # Quick Start for Theme-Developers

-You are a professional web developer and don't want to read the whole documentation?
+Are you a professional web developer, and you don't want to read the whole documentation?
 No problem, this is all you need to know to create your own theme for TYPEMILL.

 ## Theme Folder